DesktopECHO/kWSL/README.md

  Neon Installation Complete!
 GUI will start in a few seconds...
 ```

-Currently you should see approximately 962 packages installed.
-If the number reported is much lower it means you had a download failure and need to re-start the install.
+Currently you should see approximately 1331 packages installed.

 Upon completion you'll be logged into an attractive and fully functional KDE Plasma.
 A scheduled task is created for starting/managing kWSL.